Vineyard & Land Market

 Evolution of the Land Price, 2010 to 2017 in numbers

-Growing number of winemakers farming sustainably.
+A growing number of new-generation winemakers are now farming sustainably.

 Why invest with VTF

 VTF Portfolio Managers have a combined 50 years’ experience in the wine and financial industries.
 We work closely with both established and up-and-coming winemakers, and these exclusive partnerships give us access to the most promising plots and vineyards.
 Additionally, VTF gains short-term returns by leasing the land to those winemakers, thereby making the asset work from day one.
 At the end of the lease period, typically 5 years, VTF can sell this sustainably-farmed land to those lease holders or to other potential buyers.

 We work closely with top winemakers and rising stars of the wine business.

 Top winemakers have unparalleled knowledge about plots of land available for purchase and know which ones have the quality needed to make great wine.
 The market is ultimately closed to new investors and transactions happen at massive premiums.
 Among the benefits of investing alongside the winemakers themselves are the right to choose parcels and priority options to select land.
 For the VTF this means that we can select quality assets with the support of winemakers, and then lease these assets to the winemakers themselves for 5 years.
 This creates value for the Fund beyond the appreciation of the land.

 Our partnerships with winemakers give us priority access to the best land and vineyards.

 Once the land has been farmed for 5 or more years by a selected winemaker, the Fund has the option to sell the land to our partners if they have been able to raise sufficient funding by that time.
 Alternatively the land can be sold to another investor, who will have our guarantee that the vineyard and the soil have been developed and maintained according to the highest sustainability standards.

 In addition to land appreciation, the asset will generate income from the lease.